 For club or personal use there are a reasonable number of mallets in the £150 -180 range.
 At tournaments in the UK Manor House mallets are extrememly popular, as are Percival Mallets which exhibit a high degree of craftsmanship incorporating exotic woods and marquetry.

 The Croquet Association (CA) Shop has an excellent selection of mallet types from many manufactuers and would be a good place to view what is available.
 They usefully have pictures on the website.

 The Manor House (Pidcock) mallets have hollow carbon fibre shafts and tactile foam handles (Catalogue here).
 They manufacture both wooden and carbon fibre heads.
 Heads can be faced with composite sheet or bare brass-faces are an option.
-The top of the range mallets are the 2001 & 3000 series.
-These have heads made from lightweight carbon fibre tube and are heavily end-weighted with milled solid brass ends at ~£240-275.
+The 4000 series have heads made from lightweight carbon fibre and are heavily end-weighted with milled solid brass ends at ~£290.
 Contact Alan Pidcock at Manor House Croquet for details.

 John Hobbs produces a range of custom-made mallets (prices £180+).
 His main line is one with a rotatable aluminium shaft which has been adopted by some of the top players.
 Custom mallets can be made to order.
 See Hobbs website.

 Michael Percival Mallets have a wide range of sizes and weights and materials.
 Mallet shafts are now adjustable for angle and are removable for transport.
 Weights are also adjustable by up to 4 ozs and peripheral weighting is also available.
 Prices start from £160+.
 See www.croquetmallets.co.uk